s4112780048/nba_betting_game/README.md

 # nba_betting_game
-an simple, easy nba betting game. no real money, no copyright problem, just bet on your favorite team and watch them win!
+a simple, easy nba betting game. no real money, no copyright problem, just bet on your favorite team and watch them win!